maniartech/conductor/README.md

 * `async.Go(PromiseHandler, ...interfaces{}) *Promsie`

-  Eecutes the funciton in new go routine and returns a promsie.
+  Eecutes the funciton in new goroutine and returns a promsie.
 The promise can be awaited until the execution is finised and results are retunred.

   ```go
   // process is a prmise handler function